Introducing baby swimming25/12/2015 Parents

 Qualified teachers for baby swimming

-Find out about why a fun approach to learning is so important and read about the core aquatic skills your baby will learn with the help of Discovery Duckling and his friends in our Learn to Swim Pathway section here.
+Find out about why a fun approach to learning is so important and read about the core aquatic skills your baby will learn with the help of Discovery Duckling and his friends in our Learn to Swim Programme section here.

-- Note: you will not be expected to swim as the adult in one of these lessons, so it doesn’t matter if you are a confident swimmer or not.
+- Note: you won’t be expected to swim as the adult in one of these lessons, so it doesn’t matter if you are a confident swimmer or not.
 Your role is really just to help your child feel at ease and relaxed, and provide physical support to comfort and reassure them.